chrscchrn/Oscara_Social_Network/README.md

  - JSON Web Tokens
  - Multer for uploading profile pictures
  - Sharp for image compression
- - React.Lazy and suspense
- - Service Worker and Manifest
+ - Service Worker, Manifest, and Code Splitting

 ## Database
 Sequelize is used throughout this project.
 While it is not needed, the sequelize cli is very useful for setting up your local development environment: